axiom-crypto/halo2-lib/README.md

 # halo2-lib

 This repository aims to provide basic primitives for writing zero-knowledge proof circuits using the [Halo 2](https://zcash.github.io/halo2/) proving stack.
+To discuss or collaborate, join our community on [Telegram](https://t.me/halo2lib).

 ## Getting Started